tradle/why-hypercore/README.md

-We are working on the idea that Personal Comuting is entering a new major cycle, which will be based on [software defined networks](https://github.com/tradle/simplecloud/blob/main/README.md), software-defined compute and software-defined storage for personal use.
+We believe that Personal Computing is entering the new major disruption cycle, which will be based on [software defined networks](https://github.com/tradle/simplecloud/blob/main/README.md), software-defined compute and software-defined storage for personal use.

+According to this vision, Tradle is evolving its MyCloud platform, designed for banks to manage their own data without giving this data away to SaaS companies.
+MyCloud will continue to serve banks, and for their clients we are building a personal cloud offering, under the working title, CloudPal.

-We will be covering here the design for data management in the multi-device world, using our chosen framework, Hypercore.
+This article is covering the design for personal data using our chosen framework, Hypercore.
+Hypercore allows us to think of the CloudPal as one of the personal devices in the multi-device world, and help manage data across all of them.
 You can find a lot more information on Hypercore in this [rapidly growing FAQ](FAQ.md).

-Take a look at the Issues on this [Git repository](https://github.com/tradle/why-hypercore/issues) for the development plan.
+To dive deeper, take a look at the [development plan](https://github.com/tradle/why-hypercore/issues).

 - [What is Hypercore?](#what-is-hypercore)
   - [Monopolies are not good](#monopolies-are-not-good)